teresal92/teresal92/README.md

 </h1>

 <p align='center'>
-I'm a full-stack software engineer working at Cash App based in the SF Bay Area.
+I'm a full-stack software engineer based in the SF Bay Area.
 I am a lifelong learner who is passionate about building great products.
 Throughout my career, I’ve collaborated with large cross-functional teams to bring product strategies to life.
 Along the way, I fell in love with coding and with the challenge of building scalable applications with design and function in mind.
 </p>

 <h3 align='center'>